cswinter/LocustDB/README.md

 # LocustDB [![Build Status](https://travis-ci.org/cswinter/LocustDB.svg?branch=master)](https://travis-ci.org/cswinter/LocustDB) [![Join the chat at https://gitter.im/LocustDB/Lobby](https://badges.gitter.im/LocustDB/Lobby.svg)](https://gitter.im/LocustDB/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-An experimental analytics database aiming to set a new standard for query performance on commodity hardware.
+An experimental analytics database aiming to set a new standard for query performance and storage efficiency on commodity hardware.
 See [How to Analyze Billions of Records per Second on a Single Desktop PC][blogpost] for an overview of current capabilities.

 ## How to use